-Vessels that choose to retain their ballast water, in lieu of another management option, are issued a Letter of Retention.
+Vessels that choose to retain their ballast water, in lieu of another management option, are issued a Letter of Retention (LOR).
 When the vessel departs the system, compliance is verified and the letter is rescinded.
 It is important to note that Letters of Retention were issued for some tanks that are not actually used for ballast water, but are listed in their Ballast Water Management Plan as potable or cooling water tanks.

-- BWWG agencies issued a Letter of Retention for 71 vessel transits involving 481 tanks. - Rather than receiving a Letter of Retention, 1 vessel opted not to enter the Great Lakes - As a result of pre-arrival screenings, 3 vessels altered course to enable satisfactory exchange
+- BWWG agencies issued a Letter of Retention for 60 vessel transits involving 223 tanks. - As a result of pre-arrival screenings, 3 vessels altered course to enable satisfactory exchange